 The grilled swordfish was our other entree, and a feature that they circulate into the menu every now and then.
 It comes with marinated tomatoes, chimchurri sauce, broccolini, and dirty rice.
 Swordfish is lean fish, and relatively firm, and as such, can be prone to drying when cooking.
 Ours was a little bit on the dry side, but it went really nicely with the dirty rice.
 Also not bad!

 For dessert, we got the brownie banana split to share.
 This comes with a gluten free Nutella brownie, a bruleed banana, whipped cream, and Pinocchio’s vanilla bean ice cream, and cherries.
 At this point the lighting was getting worse and the restaurant was getting dark, so excuse my poor photo!
 This was overall really good.
 One recommendation I’d make is to serve it with the brownie a little bit on the warmer side.
 You’d have to eat it faster because the ice cream would melt, but it was really firm, and difficult to eat.
 Overall, a really tasty dessert though! and props for it being gluten free.

 Overall, I enjoyed my experience at Hart’s Table & Bar.
 Everything was good on average, but I was really looking for something to take them to the next level.
-The venue is great, and everything is good, but given their prices, I was just expecting little bit more, but given the neighbourhood, I think they get away with it.
+The venue is great, and everything is decent, but given their prices, I was just expecting little bit more, but given the neighbourhood, I think they get away with it.
 I think they could do a few tweaks to their menu, but overall, I think they are doing a good job.
 The venue was really lively and had a good vibe, so if you’re in the neighbourhood, give it a try!